Nominations for Spring 2025 induction are now closed.

 Used by permission from the Lucretia Breazeale Hamilton Family

-Botanists in the field and professors greatly appreciated her scientific illustrations.
-“Her work has benefited 3 generations of students and professionals,” and “is a significant part of Arizona scientific heritage,” wrote Rodney G. Engard, Director of Tucson Botanical Gardens in 1987.
+Botanists in the field as well as in the academy greatly appreciated her scientific illustrations.
+“Her work has benefited three generations of students and professionals,” and “is a significant part of Arizona scientific heritage,” wrote Rodney G. Engard, Director of Tucson Botanical Gardens in 1987.
 Regarding Lucretia Hamilton’s illustrations of cacti, “There is no more complete or accurate record of these plants anywhere,” wrote Robert Breunig, Executive Director of the Desert Botanical Gardens in 1992.

 Lucretia Breazeale Hamilton was a founding member of the Native Plant Society.
 She remained an active member throughout her life while also continuing to study and illustrate plants.
 She died in 1986.